Back to Delaware

 Terms To Know

-The differences in health outcomes between different groups of people based on race, ethnicity, or other factors.
+Differences in health outcomes, such as higher rates of disease or death, between different groups of people based on race or ethnicity.

 Limits and Unknowns

-• This resolution does not create new laws but encourages actions to support minority health awareness.
+• This resolution does not create new laws or require specific government actions beyond the proclamation.

 Bill History